marotzke/MarketingAnalyticsTwitter/README.md

      `$ npm start`

-After that, everything should be up and running at http://localhost:8888
+After that, your dashboard should be accessible at http://localhost:3000

 ### Relevant Links